 Google has the same “surveillance capitalism” model as Facebook.
-They offer free products/services because their model is not to sell products -- they sell data.
+They offer free products/services because their business model is really not based on selling products, it’s based on monetizing data.
 Your data, if you are using their platforms.
 You are their product.
 They gather your data and sell it for profit.
 And they do not disclose to what entity your data has been sold.

 Microsoft (which makes Edge), and Apple (which makes Safari) have a completely different model.
 They sell products and use your data to improve those products or decide what to build next.
 To date, there is no indication that either company sells the data they gather.